-Finsbury Worldwide Pharmaceutical Trust PLC invests worldwide in pharmaceutical, biotechnology and related companies in the healthcare sector with the objective of achieving a high level of capital growth.
+Worldwide Healthcare Trust PLC invests worldwide in pharmaceutical, biotechnology and related companies in the healthcare sector with the objective of achieving a high level of capital growth.
 In order to achieve its investment objective, the Company invests in a diversified portfolio of shares in pharmaceutical and biotechnology companies and related securities on a worldwide basis.
 It uses gearing and derivative transactions to mitigate risk and also to enhance returns.
-Further details of the Company's investment policy are set out in the Report of the Directors on page 14.
-Details of a proposed change to the Company's investment policy are set out in the Chairman's Statement on page 3.
+Further details of the Company's investment policy are set out in the Report of the Directors beginning on page 14.